shawalbaig/Cmpg-323-Project3-32247192/README.md

 # Cmpg-323-Project3-32247192
-Cmpg 323 project 3 is based on an existing ASP.NET Core MVC Web Application that requires some modification.
+Cmpg 323 project 3 is based on an existing ASP.NET Core MVC Web Application that is hosted on azure.

 ## Repository Pattern
 <br />The goal of the repository  is to establish an abstraction layer between an application's business logic layer and data access layer.